Comparison Overview

 United States Air Force company has faced a higher number of disclosed cyber incidents historically compared to General Dynamics company.

-In the current year, United States Air Force company has reported more cyber incidents than General Dynamics company.
+In the current year, United States Air Force company and General Dynamics company have not reported any cyber incidents.

 Neither United States Air Force company nor General Dynamics company has reported experiencing a ransomware attack publicly.